-• lower : integer = 0
+• /lower : integer [0..1] = 0

-This redefinition changes the default multiplicity of association ends, since model elements are usually extended by 0 or 1 instance of the extension stereotype. {Redefines MultiplicityElement::lower}.
+This redefinition changes the default multiplicity of association ends, since model elements are usually extended by 0 or 1 instance of the extension stereotype.
+The value of lower is derived from the redefined lowerBound() operation, via a constraint inherited from MultiplicityElement. {Redefines MultiplicityElement::lower}